The Importance of Using Dental Templates

 Drawing

-You can either free hand when drawing on the picture, or you can use the “drawing assist” feature of the Apple Pencil on the app to draw only straight lines, which can be useful to assess golden proportions.
+You can either freehand when drawing on the picture or use the “drawing assist” feature of the Apple Pencil on the app to draw only straight lines, which can be useful to assess golden proportions.

-Provided to participants of the TPWC workshop are maxillary and mandibular tooth templates.
-I dragged in the maxillary anterior tooth templates into the layers to be able to analyze the patient's smile and determine which procedures would need to be done to get a more esthetic result.
+TPWC workshop participants were provided with maxillary and mandibular tooth templates.
+I dragged the maxillary anterior tooth templates into the layers to analyze the patient’s smile and determine which procedures would be necessary to achieve a more esthetic result.

-When doing a comprehensive exam on more dentally complex patients, I have found that it is essential to get a good quality photo series because when used with the proper templates, it can serve as an excellent blueprint for more predictable and astute treatment planning.
+When doing a comprehensive exam on more dentally complex patients, I’ve found that getting a good-quality photo series is essential.
+When used with the proper templates, it can serve as an excellent blueprint for more predictable and astute treatment planning.

-Dental photography has the potential to dramatically improve your work experience as a clinical dentist, whether it is used for improved case presentations and marketing, for improved lab communication to idealize prostheses, for interprofessional collaboration to tackle cases, or to facilitate more accurate and efficient treatment planning.
+Dental photography has the potential to dramatically improve your work experience as a clinical dentist, whether it’s used for improved case presentations and marketing, for improved lab communication to idealize prostheses, for interprofessional collaboration to tackle cases, or to facilitate more accurate and efficient treatment planning.